-The European Union is a partnership between member states (currently 28).
-The UK joined in 1973, but gave notice on 29 March 2017 that it is going to leave, and left the Union on 31 January 2020.
+The European Union is a partnership between member states.
+The UK joined in 1973, but gave notice on 29 March 2017 that it was going to leave, and left the Union on 31 January 2020.

 The EU has its own legislature and executive, as well as an independent judiciary, with powers conferred through the founding Treaties.

 A detailed online guide to all legal and institutional aspects of the European Union is regularly updated by the European Parliament.
 It is available online as Fact sheets on the European Union.